 The kitchen is well planned and equipped with nice touches, such as an American style fridge freezer with icemaker for those long cool summer drinks.

 Stairs lead down to the sitting room, furnished with sofas and armchair rockers drawn around a large wood-burning stove.
-Books, games, iPod docking station all endorse the care given to this property.
+Books and games all endorse the care given to this property.

 Bedrooms & Bathrooms